 When attending other events out of the local area

-Other allowable expenses while driving own vehicle
+Other allowable expenses while driving your own vehicle

-Members may claim highway or bridge tolls.
+Staff and members may claim highway or bridge tolls.

-Members receive a 25% parking discount off the regular rate for business and personal travel at Park’n Fly.
+The BCTF staff and members receive a 25% parking discount off the regular rate for business and personal travel at Park’n Fly.
 Park’n Fly shuttle service to and from the terminal leaves every four to five minutes.
 Go to parknfly.ca/Corporate-Program.aspx and enter the code 59168 in the “Corporate Discount #” box, then click “Submit.” to receive a discount.

 Aeroplan miles can also be earned.
 For more details, please see: parknfly.ca/ParkN-Fly-Rewards.aspx#RewardsBenefits.

 Staff and members are encouraged to use W.E.
 Travel to book their accommodation.
 Most of the hotels in the BCTF’s Accommodation Guide are unionized and offer direct billing arrangements (see explanation below).
 The W.E.
 Travel agent will first try to book staff and members into a unionized hotel if one is available, at W.E.
 Travel or the BCTF rate, whichever is lower.
 If a unionized hotel is not available (or there isn’t a hotel on the list in the town a staff or member are travelling to), the agent will find other suitable accommodation.